 Because appropriators are entitled to the portion of the safe yield that is surplus to the reasonable and beneficial uses of overlying landowners, "[t]he commencement of overdraft provides the element of adversity which makes the first party's taking an invasion constituting a basis for injunctive relief to the other party."
 (Santa Maria, supra, 211 Cal.App.4th at p.
 291 quoting City of Los Angeles v.
 City of San Fernando (1975) 14 Cal.3d 199, 282 (San Fernando).)
 "The adversity element is satisfied by pumping whenever extractions exceed the safe yield."
 (Santa Maria, supra, 211 Cal.App.4th at p.
 292; see also San Fernando, supra, 14 Cal.3d at 278 and 282; City of Pasadena v.
 City of Alhambra (1949) 33 Cal.2d 903, 928-929 (Pasadena).)
 This is because "appropriations of water in excess of surplus then invade senior basin rights, creating the element of adversity against those rights prerequisite to their owners' becoming entitled to an injunction and thus to the running of any prescriptive period against them."
 (San Fernando, supra, 14 Cal.3d at p.
 278 citing Pasadena, supra, 33 Cal.2d at pp. 928-29].)

-Undisputed evidence was submitted that the Public Water Suppliers' production of water from the Basin has been hostile and adverse to the Tapia parties, defaulted parties, and parties who did not appear at trial.
-Each Public Water Supplier has pumped water from the Basin for at least five continuous years while the Basin was in overdraft.
+Undisputed evidence was submitted that the Cross-Complainant Public Water Suppliers' production of water from the Basin has been hostile and adverse to the Tapia parties, defaulted parties, and parties who did not appear at trial.
+Each Cross-Complainant Public Water Supplier has pumped water from the Basin for at least five continuous years while the Basin was in overdraft.

 In the third phase of trial, the court took evidence on the physical manifestations of overdraft and, finding substantial evidence thereof, concluded that there was Basin-wide overdraft.
-The Court found that the overdraft conditions commenced by at least 1951 and continue to the present.1
+The Court found that the overdraft conditions commenced by at least 1951 and continue to the present.
+During this entire period, there was no groundwater surplus, temporary or otherwise.1